 March 15 Update (From AE Ethiopia Team Leader Mel Mesfin)

 - Please pray for God’s wisdom in selecting new AEE board members scheduled for mid – April.

-- We covet your prayers for the successful implementation of the students’ discipleship program planned for July-August 2017; which looks forward to train up to 20,000 students in 100+ cities/towns.
+- Pray that our students’ discipleship program planned for July-August 2017 will be successful.
+We look forward to training up to 20,000 students in 100+ cities/towns.